Conservation Measures

 • Data Center – Cooling and Optimization

-The Vance Hall data center was built using in-row cooling, which focuses cooling energy directly towards the systems that require it rather than relying on larger chillers to reduce the ambient temperature.
+The Dinan Hall data center was built using in-row cooling, which focuses cooling energy directly towards the systems that require it rather than relying on larger chillers to reduce the ambient temperature.
 Wharton was an early adopter of server virtualization technology, which essentially consolidates computing capacity and allows for dynamic management of the system, rather than relying on a larger number of servers with a lower utilization rate.
 This effectively reduces energy consumption by more fully utilizing existing processor and memory cycles.

 • Classroom Technology Timers